 Projects utilizing LIHTCs may have the SLR conducted by CTCAC.
 Documentation must be submitted after the project receives a reservation of tax credits.
 If SLR documents will be submitted through an online storage (Drop Box, Google Docs), CTCAC staff must be able to access the files without having to accept the provider's terms and conditions and without having to create an account or password.
-The submittal must include all supplemental SLR documentation listed in the CTCAC Subsidy Layering Review Checklist (See CTCAC Forms in this guidance).
+The submittal must include all supplemental SLR documentation listed in the CTCAC Subsidy Layering Review Checklist.

 Please note that CTCAC has no obligation to perform the SLR.
 If CTCAC is unable to perform the SLR, HUD will perform the SLR.